Amazon wants you to start a business to deliver its packages

 The company has been building up its own fleet of 7,000 of trucks and 40 airplanes to cover the "middle mile" of delivery.
 They haul goods between shipping centers and bear Amazon logos, but don't show up at customers' doorsteps.

-At the moment, that step is handled by one of the many third-parties the company works with, such as FedEx (FDX), USPS, DHL and individual on-demand workers who use their personal cars as part of the "Flex" program.
+At the moment, that step is mostly handled by one of the many third-parties the company works with, such as FedEx (FDX), United Parcel Service (UPS), the USPS and individual on-demand workers who use their personal cars as part of the "Flex" program.

 Related: Amazon made Prime indispensable - here's how

-Clark said that the new program will supplement Amazon's existing shipping setups, and that all its usual relationships with partners,including the USPS, will remain intact.
+Clark said that the new program will supplement Amazon's existing shipping setups, and that all its usual relationships with partners, including the USPS, will remain intact.

 "This is a huge market segment, [with] the size of the transportation space and the growth in the parcel industry.
 I think there's more than enough for everybody," he said.